Ture ā-rohe Haumaru Whakatere o Te Tairāwhiti 2024

 Tairāwhiti Navigation Safety Bylaw 2024

-The Tairāwhiti Navigation Safety Bylaw 2024 comes into force on 4 October 2024.
+The Tairāwhiti Navigation Safety Bylaw 2024 came into force 4 October 2024.
 This bylaw applies to all navigable waters within the Gisborne District.

 The purpose of this bylaw is to ensure maritime safety and minimise the risk of fatalities, injuries, nuisance, accidents, collisions and damage on Gisborne District’s navigable waters.
 The harbourmaster has the power to enforce this bylaw.